amsabots/jenzi_notification-server/readme.md

 }
 ```

-> > **Please note:** The payload sent over the UTL should be a POST calll and should strictly follow the format shown above
+> **Please note:** The payload sent over the TLS should be a POST calll and should strictly follow the format shown above